-BRYAN BREWER -An enrolled member of the Oglala Sioux Tribe and a veteran who served in the Navy, earning a Purple Heart.
+INCORPORATING DIRECTOR: BRYAN BREWER - An enrolled member of the Oglala Sioux Tribe and a veteran who served in the Navy, earning a Purple Heart.
 He is also the past Tribal Council President of the Pine Ridge Indian Reservation.
 He taught Lakota Culture at Pine Ridge schools, was a coach, athletic director, principle and Dean of Students.
-He is President of the Oglala Lakota Schools.
-Founder of the Lakota Nation Invitational Basketball Tournament.
+He is President of the Oglala Lakota Schools and founder of the Lakota Nation Invitational Basketball Tournament.
 In the past 41 years, the Lakota Nation Invitational has grown to become an institution and celebration of Native youth.